Deepfriedchril/Siboor_Trident_AWD_June_2024/Hardware Mods.md

 Seen these toolhaeds recomeneded over Stealthburner quite often.
 Currently trying out Achetype Blackbird and my first impressions are positive.
 I was a little worried about ditching the CNC carrige however it seems like the Achetype base is just as rigidge and never needing to ajust belts again is a plus in my mind.
 Toolhead weight went down ~100g and input shaper graphs look better and have a higher recomended acceleration.

+There is no x limit switch on the stock Archetye so I have switched over to sensorless homing.
+This works fine on the AWD setup.

 I have made an extruder block for the [Phaetus Apus 2 extruder](https://www.printables.com/model/1140619-archetype-apus2-extruder-block).